Embalming: Grooming

-After the body is rewashed and dried, a moisturizing cream is applied to the face, hands and arms.
-Ideally the deceased will usually sit for as long as possible for observation by the embalmer.
-After being dressed for visitation or funeral services, cosmetics are commonly, but not universally, applied to make the body appear more lifelike and to create a "memory picture" for the deceased's friends and relatives.
-For babies who have died, the embalmer may apply a light cosmetic massage cream after embalming to provide a natural appearance; massage cream is also used on the face to prevent it from dehydrating, and the infant's mouth is often kept slightly open for a more natural expression.
-If possible, the funeral director uses a light, translucent cosmetic; sometimes, heavier, opaque cosmetics are used to hide bruises, cuts, or discolored areas.
-Makeup is applied to the lips to mimic their natural color.
-Sometimes a very pale or light pink lipstick is applied on males, while brighter colored lipstick is applied to females.
+Every case is different, and different embalming professionals work in different ways.
+Common grooming practices may include combing and styling the hair and applying cream or emollient spray to the skin to maintain hydration.
+The deceased will then be dressed and makeup may be applied to mimic natural coloring or the deceased person's typical styling.
 Hair gel or baby oil is applied to style short hair; while hairspray is applied to style long hair.
 Powders (especially baby powder) are applied to the body to eliminate odors, and it is also applied to the face to achieve a matte and fresh effect to prevent oiliness of the corpse.
+Makeup techniques may include using an airbrush to evenly apply product, using mascara to add volume to eyelashes, filling in eyebrows with pencil, and using lipstick or gloss to add color to the lips.
 Mortuary cosmeticizing is not done for the same reason as make-up for living people; rather, it is designed to add depth and dimension to a person's features that lack of blood circulation has removed.
 Warm areas – where blood vessels in living people are superficial, such as the cheeks, chin, and knuckles – have subtle reds added to recreate this effect, while browns are added to the palpebrae (eyelids) to add depth, especially important as viewing in a coffin creates an unusual perspective rarely seen in everyday life.
 During the viewing, pink-colored lighting is sometimes used near the body to lend a warmer tone to the deceased's complexion.